czim/laravel-jsonapi/README.md

 # Deprecation warning

-This package is abandoned.
+This branch of the package is abandoned.
 It was never a really clean solution and I won't be picking up its development.

-If you were interested in or are using this package, please check out [this JSON-API base package](https://github.com/Pixelindustries/laravel-jsonapi) that I'm currently developing.
+If you were interested in or are using this package, please check out the master/1.0+ for this repository, which I'm currently developing.
 It will offer roughly the same functionality, but will be much cleaner, more closely tailored to the specs and will be supported for new/future Laravel versions.